dosreislab/dosreislab.github.io/about.md

 - [Ed Young for the Scientist](http://www.the-scientist.com/?articles.view/articleNo/38858/title/Clocks-Versus-Rocks/), and  [Ewen Callaway for Nature](https://www.nature.com/articles/nature.2014.14522), discuss our analysis of the timing of mammal evolution after the K-Pg extinction.
 You can read our original paper [here](http://dx.doi.org/10.1098/rsbl.2013.1003).

-- [Ridiculously Cute Mouse Lemurs Hold key to Madagascar’s Past](http://voices.nationalgeographic.org/2016/07/19/ridiculously-cute-mouse-lemurs-hold-key-to-madagascars-past/) in National Geographic, discusses the work we did in collaboration with Anne Yoder's group (Duke University) on how timing divergences in mouse lemur species can be used to understand Madagascar's past.
-You can read the original paper [here](http://dx.doi.org/10.1073/pnas.1601081113), and our blog [post](/2016/07/03/coalescent-calibration.html).

 - Our work on influenza is featured in [Herron and Freeman's Evolutionary Analysis](https://href.li/?http://www.amazon.co.uk/Evolutionary-Analysis-Jon-C-Herron/dp/0321616677/ref=sr_1_1?ie=UTF8&qid=1408379766&sr=8-1&keywords=evolutionary+analysis), on the molecular clock in [Yang's Molecular Evolution: A Statistical Approach](https://www.amazon.co.uk/gp/product/0199602611/ref=dbs_a_def_rwt_bibl_vppi_i0) and on codon bias in [Lynch's The Origins of Genome Architecture](https://www.amazon.co.uk/Origins-Genome-Architecture-Michael-Lynch/dp/0878934847/ref=sr_1_1?keywords=the+origins+of+genome+architecture&qid=1575393048&s=books&sr=1-1).

 - We have provided comment for [The Guardian](https://www.theguardian.com/science/grrlscientist/2015/aug/12/taking-flight-cape-parrot-identified-as-new-species) on the molecular clock of parrots.